nimbolism/bs-odoo-test/README.md

 ```
 copier copy gh:Tecnativa/doodba-copier-template projects/bs-odoo-test --trust
 ```
-## the trust flag is a necessary part
+## The trust flag is a necessary part

 ### Questions to Answer:
 1. Odoo version: 17.0